NWVCIL Logo

 Additional Protections

-With respect to the disability protected class, there are some additional protections to insure you are able to obtain housing of your choice.
+With respect to the disability protected class, there are some additional protections to ensure you are able to obtain housing of your choice.
 These additional protections are your right to request reasonable accommodations and reasonable modifications.

 A reasonable accommodation is a request to change a policy or practice when there is a disability related need for the change.